Experience Miami attractions by boat

 From the men's club to the drug smuggler

-Over time, more adventurers came along.
-For other reasons, many built a retreat away from prying eyes.
-Among them was a men's club of the best company.
-The members allegedly withdrew in this rather simple accommodation with certain women who the press - and also the married wives - should not necessarily get to know.
-When drug smuggling from Latin America was at its peak, some of the houses were certainly also used as bases for drug dealers.
-On our trip through Stiltsville we see only a few anglers who peacefully cast their fishing rods from one of the stilt houses into the hope of the big catch.
+Over time, more adventurers came to it.
+Many built a retreat away from prying eyes for other reasons out here.
+Among them was a gentlemen's club of the best company.
+Supposedly, the members retreated in this rather simple accommodation with certain ladies, who should not necessarily get to know the press - and also the married wives.
+When drug trafficking from Latin America was at its peak, some of the houses were certainly used as drug trafficking centers.
+On our trip through Stiltsville we only see a few anglers peacefully throwing their rod into the sea from one of the stilt houses, hoping for the big catch.

 Rough ride over the waves of the open ocean